-Philosophy students become critical and analytical thinkers by exploring perennial questions of values, knowledge, reality, and human nature.
+Become a critical and analytical thinker by exploring perennial questions of values, knowledge, reality, and human nature.
 Not simply a way of knowing, even more, philosophy is a way of questioning.

-- LVC’s Philosophy Program inspires students to discover and ask the questions that have characterized the great minds and traditions throughout world history.
+- Discover and ask the questions that have characterized the great minds and traditions throughout world history.

-- Philosophy majors have numerous opportunities to collaborate with and receive direct instruction from leading national and international figures in the fields of religion and philosophy through the Undergraduate Research Symposium and the E.A.T.
+- Collaborate with and receive direct instruction from leading national and international figures in the fields of religion and philosophy through the Undergraduate Research Symposium and the E.A.T.
 Research Group.

-- Through the department’s Transdisciplinary Collective, majors will collaborate with the English and Art & Visual Culture departments to provide cutting-edge studies in the humanities.
-The collective is committed to entrepreneurship—to the creation of new learning conditions, curricula, and working environments that allow the particular interests and expertise of its students and faculty to flourish.
+- Through the Transdisciplinary Collective, collaborate with the English and Art & Visual Culture departments on cutting-edge studies in the humanities.
+The collective is committed to entrepreneurship—to the creation of new learning conditions, curricula, and working environments to address complex and controversial contemporary issues.

-- Philosophy transforms natural curiosity into a powerful tool for understanding the challenges of life in the 21st century.
-We are less interested in the answers to these questions; rather, we believe that LVC’s mission of a transformative education is achieved through pathways of inquiry and the examined life.
+- Transform your natural curiosity into a powerful tool for understanding the challenges of life in the 21st century.

 My LVC education, and philosophy training in particular, helped me become comfortable operating in the gray areas, that is, facing complex issues with many variables where there is seldom one right answer.